midspace/SEToolbox/Readme.md

 This application contains code expressly licenced to it, and should not be used in any other application without the permission of Keen Software House.

+The Space Engineers logo was sourced from spaceengineerswiki.com under creative commons.

 ---

 SEToolbox was started in 2013 soon after Space Engineers was released for Early Access, and has been worked on in my free time.